tingtron/entox-detox/README.md

-# Entox-Detox - Yet Another Model 100 Tokenizer
+# Entox-Detox - Yet Another Tandy Model 100 Tokenizer

 Command-line tools `entox` and `detox` are used to convert between plain TEXT and tokenized BASIC files for Tandy Model 100.